Winsu/Espresso-II-partial-implementation-/README.md

 #How to use it.

-you'll have to set your own path to be able to use the .txt files.
+You'll have to set your own path to be able to use the .txt files.